At Least 7 People Killed In West Coast Wildfires; Dangerous Winds Forecast To Ease

 Large parts of the West Coast were under warnings for elevated fire weather threats Thursday, but there could soon be a measure of relief as forecasts call for a decrease in fire-driving winds.

 "The strong, gusty winds over the West are expected to weaken by the weekend," the National Weather Service says.
-Even so, the agency adds, warm temperatures and low humidity will still pose a threat.
+Even so, the agency adds, high temperatures and low humidity will still pose a threat.

-The seven confirmed deaths include three people in Oregon, three in California and one in Washington state.
+The seven confirmed deaths are three people in Oregon, three in California and one in Washington state.

 The Almeda Drive Fire in southern Oregon, which devastated the towns of Phoenix and Talent, caused at least one death, Jackson County Sheriff Nate Sickler said.
 The body was found near the fire's point of origin and "the cause of death is under criminal investigation," Jefferson Public Radio reports.

 Two other people died in Marion County, "where a complex of fires has burned whole canyons east of the Willamette River," Oregon Public Broadcasting reports.
+Those victims were a boy, 13, and his grandmother, the Salem Statesman Journal reports.
+The boy's mother is in critical condition at a Portland hospital, the newspaper says.

-A small child died in the Cold Springs Fire in northern Washington state, Public Lands Commissioner Hilary Franz said in a statement.
-The 1-year-old boy was killed as his family tried to reach safer ground, according to KXLY-TV.
+A 1-year-old died in the Cold Springs Fire in northern Washington state, Public Lands Commissioner Hilary Franz said in a statement.
+The boy was killed as his family tried to reach safer ground, according to KXLY-TV.
 His parents were reportedly hospitalized with severe burns.

 In California, three people died as the fast-growing Bear Fire forced thousands of people to evacuate their homes in Yuba and Butte counties, according to Capital Public Radio.
+Local officials did not offer details about those deaths when they initially announced them.

 Evacuation orders include part of Paradise – the community devastated by the Camp Fire in 2018.
 Nearby residents say they're vividly recalling that tragedy this week.

-"People said, 'Oh, our tires were melting, you know, and just scared to death and getting burned," Pamela Newton tells Capital Public Radio.
+"People said, 'Oh, our tires were melting, you know, and just scared to death and getting burned,' " Pamela Newton tells Capital Public Radio.
 "And that's all I could think about."

 Other people who live near Lake Oroville described fleeing the small town of Berry Creek in the middle of the night, driving through a corridor of burning houses as ash rained down from the sky.
 Before they left, many of them tried to give their homes a chance to survive.